-Tulelake teen arrested for snapchat threats - KOBI-TV NBC5 / KOTI-TV NBC2
+Tulelake teen arrested for Snapchat threats - KOBI-TV NBC5 / KOTI-TV NBC2

-Tulelake, Cal. – A Modoc County teen is arrested after allegedly making a threatening post involving a gun on social media.
+TULELAKE, Calif. – A Modoc County teen was arrested after allegedly making a threatening post involving a gun on social media.

-Tulelake Police Chief Tony Ross says he learned of the threat Sunday afternoon.
-“We received a report from the high school, reporting some threats that had been made against the school.”
+Tulelake Police Chief Tony Ross said he learned of the threat Sunday afternoon.
+“We received a report from the high school, reporting some threats that had been made against the school,” he explained.

-“In this case, there was very specific threats made.”
-Says Chief Ross.
+“In this case, there was very specific threats made,” said Chief Ross.
 “And there was a firearm involved.”

 Deputies from the Modoc County Sheriff’s Office arrested the teen, who was then taken to a juvenile detention facility.